jmanosu/CS361-001-W2018/projects/aburasa/README.md

-My name is Ali Aburas
+My name is Jared Tence